 Ultimately, the type of calcium supplement you choose will depend on your personal preferences.
 Calcium citrate, carbonate, and phosphate are often combined in supplements in order to provide the best absorption.
 However, if you have a sensitive stomach, you should avoid calcium carbonate.

 For vegans, a plant-based vitamin may be appealing, but know that calcified algae products haven’t been tested as throughly as other calcium supplements.

 And, don’t get caught up in the marketing hype of non-algae calcium supplements being made from “rocks.”
 Calcium is a mineral: whether it ends up in natural algae or a bottle in a chemist’s lab, it all came from the same place…rocks.

 READ NEXT: BEST VEGAN DIGESTIVE ENZYMES SUPPLEMENTS

 What about the other vitamins and minerals included in vegan calcium supplements?

 There’s a reason most milk is fortified with vitamin D: it helps bones absorb the calcium we eat.
 Doctors recommend taking calcium with vitamin D–up to 1,000 IU–to help your body make the most of it.
-If your vegan calcium supplement does not already include it, consider taking an additional source of vitamin D.
+If your vegan calcium supplement does not already include it, consider taking a separate vegan vitamin D supplement.

 Many calcium supplements also contain magnesium.
 Some claim that magnesium also aids in the absorption of calcium and plays just as much of a role as vitamin D. However, other researchers say that calcium and magnesium should not be taken together.